Quaint-Studios/Reia/README.md

      - ✔️ Change the player speed.
      - ✔️ Read the player position on load.
      - ✔️ Remove the ability to walk.
   The length of the commit doesn't matter.
 Just don't go overboard.
-If it's a long commit the summarize it and then put the rest of the information in the description of the commit.
+If it's a long commit, then summarize it and then put the rest of the information in the description of the commit.
 5. Create a pull-request and done!

 ## About this Project